TaitoUnited/full-stack-template/DEVELOPMENT.md

 ## Structure

-Project specific conventions are defined in [PROJECT.md](PROJECT.md#conventions).
-See the [template wiki](https://github.com/TaitoUnited/SERVER-TEMPLATE/wiki/Structure) for some tips on how to design a modular directory structure.
+Project specific conventions are defined in [README.md](README.md#conventions).
+See the [code structure](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/b-code-structure.md) appendix of the [taito-cli tutorial](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/README.md) for some tips on how to design a modular directory structure.

 ## Version control